-When did Alfa Romeo Come to America?
+When did Alfa Romeo Come to the United States?

 When Were Alfa Romeo Vehicles First Sold in the United States?